sudeeptarlekar/dox/README.md

 # Overview

-This project provides four tools for creating documentation and writing requirements.
+This project provides four tools for creating documentations and writing requirements.
 They can be used individually, but are designed to be used together.

 ## Sphinx Documentation